What support do you get when you join?

 Kathy is an MBACP psychotherapist and LAR Practitioner

-Sheila is our BACP Supervisor and an LAR Practitioner
+Sheila is our in house Supervisor and an LAR Practitioner

-Kate is a psychotherapist and a trainee LAR Practitioner
+Kate is a trainee psychotherapist and an LAR Practitioner

 Becky is in charge of logistics and production management.